JeffHowell/examples/Java/KeyMapKey/README.md

 ## Purpose
-This code sample is intended to help consultants learning Java by providing a relatively small, contained example that demonstrates basic concepts.
+This code sample is intended to help people learning Java by providing a relatively small, contained example that demonstrates basic concepts.

 In addition, the broader community of developers is invited to comment, discuss, and challenge all